 k.
 Aesthetics, Appearance, and Finish: The product would likely be used with patients of all ages, including young children, so a non-threatening appearance is ideal in order to minimize patient discomfort.
 A simple, clean look should be sufficient for the device.
-If a bow-shaped device is constructed, it should not have a texture that is too smooth and slippery, so that user error can be avoided.
-A bandage-like device should be thin and translucent to allow for easier approximation of the wound edge.
+In order to avoid user error, the texture of the rectangle device should not be too smooth or slippery.